jdharrisnz/html-squircle/README.md

 For React, `useClipSquircle` and `useBackgroundSquircle` are also exported.
-These accept the usual params, excluding `width` and `height`, since those are measured and kept in sync for you, and a `ref` for the element to be measured.
+These accept the usual params, excluding `width` and `height`, since those are measured and kept in sync for you.
+They also accept options including `ref` for the element to be measured, `deps` for anything that could cause the rendered element to be removed from or added to the DOM, and `cacheCapacity` for the size of the LRU cache.
 For both, there's no need to ensure the input params have stable references.
 For improved performance, they also memoize the results across components for you automatically.

 ## Tips